PixzlPlot/DetectBot/README.md

 	S drive backward
 	A drive left
 	D drive right
-	P stop and quit then program
+	P stop and quit the program
 	Backspace hold down to drive the automatic search and find protocoll

 ### Setup